Struct PtrCell

 None is represented by a null pointer

-The memory will be allocated in accordance with the memory layout used by Box
+The memory will conform to the memory layout used by Box

 §Usage